xcibe95x/TFT-Overlay/README.md

 	 - New Settings Page
 	 - Adjustable Opacity
 	 - Updated Data Sync Icons
-	 - Added tooltip on recommended items, in case new items don't have icon
+	 - Added tooltip on recommended items, in case new items don't have an icon
 	 - Implemented the json data file from github
 	 - Drop Rates now gets data from github datacloud.json
 	 - Tier => Cost, Renamed in Drop Rates tab
+	 - Champion Images can be Excluded from the exclusion.md file to force reworked champion icon

 	   POSSIBLE CHANGELOG
-	 - Champion Images can be Excluded from the datacloud.json file to force reworked champion icon
 	 - You can set the summoner name from Settings Tab now
 	 - Champs Tab with more feature
 	 - Improve actual features